berkaykpinar/BookStore/README.md

 ### Update 30-06-2022
 + Global state management provided with Context Api + Hooks.
 Every induvidual member accesses their own pages with their Member Id's.
-+ Role based Authorization added.
++ Role based authorization added.
 It was provided by JWT Tokens.
 + After members logged in the system, they are given an object from backend which includes access token, roles and member Id.
-This informations are storing in global state management to ensure secure rotes and communicate with backend.
+This informations are storing in global state management to ensure secure routes and communicate with backend.
 + Passwords are saved to DB via hashing.
 I used Bcrypt as a hashing algorithm.

 ### Technologies